Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Like many skills, there was a significant drawback to ‘Instant Acceleration’.
 In exchange for this amazing burst of power that lasted for a mere moment, Ludmila’s speed fell to 1 for the next 2 hours.
 She would be moving at a snail’s pace for the entire duration.
 Not to mention, there was only so much she could block by reinforcing her mana completely in front of her.
 As she collided with various objects, her attack eventually came to a halt, but not without causing extensive damage to her own body.

 However, as she sat in a pile of rubble that was the result of her crashing into the Thunder Phoenix Clan’s home, she could care less about the consequences.
 She had just pierced the man known as ‘The Impassable.’
-Little did she know, that attack had given her a new name by those who had witnessed it – ‘Heaven Piercer.’
+Little did she know, that triumphant moment had given her a new name by those who had witnessed it – ‘Heaven Piercer.’

 Those left at the battlefield had been stunned by this amazing display of power.
 The Chen family had been reduced to under 10 standing.
 The leader, Chen Shi Yuan, had collapsed from losing a significant portion of his body.
 Yet, no one moved a muscle.
 The battle had been decided.
 The remaining fighters of the ‘Iron Body, Broken Sword’ style powered down their mana and surrendered.

 Just then, a loud clamor of people burst through the gate.
-Other than the hole that had pierced through the gate, they had seen nothing of the match that had just unfolded.
+Other than the hole that had pierced through the wall, they had seen nothing of the match that had just unfolded.
 The remaining 400 or so members of the Thunder Phoenix Clan knew nothing about how badly the tables had turned due to the efforts of a single girl.

 Thinking that they had the advantage against a tired and battle-worn army of Kaguya’s supporters, who was only half their numbers, the warriors charged through the gate and licked their lips at their prey.